 ANUSHA: If someone wants to give me a hug, I want to make sure that they're asking me permission before they give me that hug.
 And if I want to give someone else a hug, I want to make sure that I'm asking them permission.
 Any time that someone is interacting with my body or I'm interacting with someone else's body, I want to make sure that I know that I have their consent, I have their permission to do that.

-It's not always easy to say no. And I think, oftentimes, especially when it comes to people that we're really close with-- family members and friends and teachers-- we don't want to upset them by saying no. But we want to make sure that we're putting our feelings at the same level playing field as everyone else's.
+It's not always easy to say no. And I think, oftentimes, especially, when it comes to people that we're really close with, like family members, and friends, and teachers, we don't want to upset them by saying no. But we want to make sure that we're putting our feelings at the same level playing field as everyone else's.

 [MUSIC PLAYING]